ashleyirwin3/fieldNotes/README.md

 # Field Notes
-Feild Notes allows environmental scientist to upload their field notes electronically and easily search through their work.
+Field Notes allows environmental scientist to upload their field notes electronically and easily search through their work for safe and secure access to excavation and surveying data.

 ## About
---under construction--
+The app is built in NodeJS and and works with a PostgreSQL database.
+It also utilizes Pug HTML rendering along with Express, Knex, and the Bookshelf ORM.
+Materialize CSS was used for styling.

 ## Technology
 <img src="img/nodejs.png" alt="express" width="200px">